Tag: authors Page 1 of 2

 Support Indie Authors This Holiday Season!

+Black Friday is only a couple of days away and the holiday season is officially upon us!
 Are you struggling to find a gift for your coworker, neighbor, sister, nephew, random gift grab bag?
+Don’t panic!!

 There are a ton of options out there and even looking through various best-seller lists or celebrity recommendations can be overwhelming.
 How on earth do you find something good by an author you’ve (likely) never heard of before?